GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

 3. Sproul’s interpretation of 1 John 2:2.

-   - a.
-First, he says, “Our could refer specifically to Jewish believers,” since “the New Testament labors the point that the body of Christ includes not only ethnic Jews, but Samaritans and Gentiles.”
+   - First, he says, “Our could refer specifically to Jewish believers,” since “the New Testament labors the point that the body of Christ includes not only ethnic Jews, but Samaritans and Gentiles.”

       1. I question how Sproul can justify reading “Jewish believers” into 1 John 2:2 when apostle John had not once talked about the Jews in the entire 1 John.